-The injection of all the grease with the motor stopped may lead to the penetration of part of the lubricant into the motor through the internal seal of the rolling bearing cap;

-It is important to clean the grease nipples prior to lubrication in order to prevent foreign materials from being dragged into the rolling bearing.
+The injection of all the grease with the motor stopped may lead to the penetration of part of the lubricant into the motor through the internal seal of the rolling bearing cap; It is important to clean the grease nipples prior to lubrication in order to prevent foreign materials from being dragged into the rolling bearing.
 For lubrication, use only manual grease gun.

-7.10.1.2 Procedures for rolling bearing relubrication
+7.8.1.2 Procedures for rolling bearing relubrication

-- 1. Remove the drain plug; - 2.
-Clean with a cotton cloth around the hole of the grease nipple; - 3.
-With the rotor operating, inject the grease with a manual grease gun until grease starts coming out from the drain or until the proper amount of grease, informed in Table 7.3, has been injected. - 4.
-Keep the motor running long enough so that the grease excess passes through the drain; - 5.
-Inspect the bearing temperature to make sure there was no significant change; - 6.
+- 1. Remove the drain plug; - Clean with a cotton cloth around the hole of the grease nipple: - 3.
+With the rotor operating, inject the grease with a manual grease gun until grease starts coming out from - 4.
+Keep the motor running long enough so that the grease excess passes through the drain; - Inspect the bearing temperature to make sure there was no significant change; - 6.
 Put the drain plug back in place.

-7.10.1.3 Rolling bearing relubrication with drawer device for grease removal
+7.8.1.3 Rolling bearing relubrication with drawer device for grease removal